 Every day across New Jersey, individuals suffer accidents: slip and falls, car crashes, dog bites, and more.
 In some cases, these accidents are just that — unfortunate things that just happen to people.
 But in other situations, these accidents occur because someone was negligent.

 When a person is hurt because of something that someone else did or failed to do, the injured person may be entitled to compensation.
 Under New Jersey law, personal injury claims are based on a theory of negligence.
 If you can demonstrate that another party was negligent, you may be able to recover for your losses.
 To prove your case you may need the help of an experienced New Jersey personal injury lawyer.

-At Mattiacci Law, we represent clients throughout New Jersey.
+At Mattiacci Law, we represent injured clients throughout New Jersey.
 With an office in Moorestown, we serve clients in Camden, Trenton, Cherry Hill, Mt.
 Laurel, Atlantic City, Sea Isle City, Ocean City, Cape May, Woodbury, Glassboro, Camden County, Burlington County, Mercer County, Gloucester County, Ocean County and Cape May County.
 We offer free initial consultations to all prospective clients, and never charge a fee unless we recover money for you.